What is Sepsis and what are the signs?

 What should you do today?

-At the Dolman Law Group, we are committed to getting justice for our clients.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, we are committed to getting justice for our clients.
 If you or someone you know developed a sepsis infection as the result of negligent treatment at a hospital or other medical facility, please feel free to reach out to us to discuss your case.

 Hospitals should be held responsible for their negligent treatment, especially when that negligence is the cause of a severe infection or wrongful death.
 If you feel as though you may have a case and would like to talk to an experienced attorney, please call our office and ask for Attorney Geoffery Pfeiffer.
 He will be able to address any questions or concerns you may have and will be able to evaluate your potential case quickly.

-The dedicated personal injury attorneys at Dolman Law Group in Clearwater, Florida, have the knowledge, skill, and compassion to advocate for your right to recovery after a sepsis infection, so please contact us online or call us at 727-451-6900 for a free consultation today.
+The dedicated personal injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA in Clearwater, Florida, have the knowledge, skill, and compassion to advocate for your right to recovery after a sepsis infection, so please contact us online or call us at 727-451-6900 for a free consultation today.